TheThingSystem/steward/nodewiki/steward/RaspberryPi.md

     cd /etc/rc5.d
     sudo ln -s ../init.d/steward S98steward

+#Appendix - Cloning a Bootable SD Card

+There are times when you'll want to clone your Raspberry Pi SD Card.
+The easiest way to do this is shutdown the Pi, take the card out and insert it into your Macbook.

+IOpen up a Terminal window and type *df -h*, remember the device name for your SD Card.
+In my case it's */dev/disk1*.
+We'll need to use the raw device, */dev/rdisk1*.

+    Filesystem      Size   Used  Avail Capacity  iused    ifree %iused  Mounted on /dev/disk0s2   699Gi  367Gi  332Gi    53% 96214802 86992771   53%   /
+    devfs          206Ki  206Ki    0Bi   100%      714        0  100%   /dev
+    map -hosts       0Bi    0Bi    0Bi   100%        0        0  100%   /net
+    map auto_home    0Bi    0Bi    0Bi   100%        0        0  100%   /home
+    /dev/disk1s2    59Gi   33Gi   26Gi    57%  8739054  6768902   56%   /Volumes/SD Card

+Unmount the card,

+    sudo diskutil unmount /dev/disk1s2

+rather than ejecting it by dragging it to the trash.
+Then in the Terminal change directory to your Desktop folder and type

+    sudo dd bs=1m if=/dev/rdisk1 of=sdcard.img

+if the above command report an error _"dd: bs: illegal numeric value"_, change *bs=1m* to *bs=1M*.

+A disk image will be created on your Desktop.
+You can use this image as you would a normal install image for the Pi.

+_NOTE: The size of the image will be dependent on the size of the SD Card you are using on the Raspberry Pi._

 #Appendix - Useful Tools

 If you're debugging Bluetooth LE connections and working with _hciconfig_ and _hcitool_ in the console, you might want to install DFeet.
 It's a DBus debugger.